Skip to Main Content

 Can I trust this?

-“How do I know if I can trust the information produced by an AI tool?”
+“How do I know if I can trust the information produced by a chatbot?”

 A lot of people have concerns about this question.
-Generative AI tools produce a lot of information and often present the information confidently or authoritatively.
-The question of whether you can trust this information is fundamentally about information literacy
+Gen-AI tools produce a lot of information and often present the information confidently or authoritatively.
+The question of whether you can trust a chatbot's output is fundamentally a question about information literacy

 What is information literacy?